DSY: DISCOVERY LIMITED - Dealings in securities by a director | MarketScreener

 DEALINGS IN SECURITIES BY A DIRECTOR

-In compliance with the Listings Requirements of the JSE Limited, the following information is
+In compliance with the JSE Limited Listings Requirements, the following information is disclosed.

+Shareholders are referred to the announcement released on SENS on 21 October 2016, which in turn referred

+to an announcement dated 4 November 2013, with regards to Mr Gore´s hedging transactions entered into

 Company : Discovery Limited